oakleyp/mandelatar/README.md

 There is no front end yet - but opening the following link will redirect you to a random image url, which you can use anywhere you might want a 600x600 image: https://mandelatar.oakleypeavler.com/api/v1/random

 There are theoretically an infinite number of images due to the nature/magic of the Mandelbrot set, and they are generated deterministically based on the string in the resulting redirect URL.
-As a result, there is no application state and no need to run a database, at the cost of a small amount of processing time on the server side (and additional image load time on the client side).
+As a result, there is no per-user application state and no need to run a database, at the cost of a small amount of processing time on the server side (and additional image load time on the client side).

 ## Running locally